hse-project/rfcs/rfcs/hse/0003-wal-design.md

 got completely written into the WAL file, WAL replay can reconstitute this information by parsing all the WAL records in the WAL file of interest.

-The WAL buffer space reclamation is simpler as the tx mutations are written into WAL as they occur and WAL doesn't need to wait for the txs to resolve prior to reclaiming it.
+The WAL *buffer* space reclamation is simpler as the tx mutations are written into WAL as they occur and WAL doesn't need to wait for the txs to resolve prior to reclaiming an WAL buffer.

 #### cN ingest